metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 ### Provision Controlplane

-This script, located at the path - `${metal3-dev-env}/scripts/provision/controlplane.sh`, provisions the control plane member of the cluster using the rendered definition of control plane explained in the **Steps Involved** section.
+This script, located at the path - `${metal3-dev-env}/scripts/provision/controlplane.sh`, provisions the control plane member of the cluster using the rendered definition of the control plane explained in the **Steps Involved** section.
 The `KubeadmControlPlane` creates a `Machine` which picks up a BareMetalHost satisfying its requirements as the control plane node, and it is then provisioned by the Bare Metal Operator.
 A `Metal3MachineTemplate` resource is also created as part of the provisioning process.

 > note "Note"
 > It takes some time for the provisioning of the control plane, you can watch the process using some steps shared a bit later